 Problem: Zoonotic pathogens can cause illness in both humans and animals.
 Numerous zoonotic pathogens are common in dairy cattle populations and throughout the dairy environment.
 Working within a dairy system increases the risk of exposure to dairy feces that may harbor zoonotic pathogens.
 However, the amount of exposure required before a worker inadvertently ingests enough zoonotic pathogens to become ill is poorly understood.
 Project overview: The project will identify high-risk occupational tasks based on exposure to different concentrations of zoonotic pathogens and then develop recommendations that will reduce the risk of exposure for dairy workers.
 Fecal samples will be collected and analyzed to quantify five zoonotic pathogens shed by infected dairy cattle.
 Enrolled dairy workers will be observed performing usual job tasks to help identify occupational tasks and specific personal behaviors that increase a worker's exposure to zoonotic pathogens.
 Based on project findings, outreach training and materials will be developed and disseminated through training programs.
 Progress to date: The project team has enrolled 44 dairy workers into the study.
 Enrollment will remain open throughout the duration of the project.
 Each enrolled participant has completed the occupational exposure survey which covers standard demographic items, dairy worker job satisfaction and job stress, and microbial risk exposures.
 Pilot data was collected to optimize the behavioral data collection techniques.
 Data was collected during five sampling events totaling 20 hours of observational data collection.
 Study data collection began in July 2019, resulting in nearly 50 hours of behavioral data collection.
 A total of 528 fecal samples have been collected from the three participating dairies.
 Each fecal sample has been processed to determine the presence and concentration of five zoonotic pathogens, Escherichia coli O157:H7, Salmonella spp., Listeria monocytogenes, Campylobacter jejuni, and Cryptosporidium parvum.
 To date, we have not collected fecal material from the same dairy cow.
 Due to restrictions related to COVID-19, ongoing sampling efforts have been postponed until the current restrictions/state closures are lifted.
+All collected data have been analyzed and presented during the WCAHS Monthly Seminar Series, with digital recordings available on YouTube.
+A manuscript titled "Occupational patterns of acute exposure to zoonotic pathogens occurring among California dairy farm workers" is in preparation for publication in Journal of Agromedicine.
 SMALL GRANTS The WCAHS Small Grant Program (pilot project funding) funds new research projects annually for 12 months.
 When additional funds become available, WCAHS announces additional funding opportunities resulting in rapid response/short-term funding.
-Funded Small Grant Projects 2020-2021 Continuous Surveillance of Agricultural Workers Occupational Health and Injuries Tim Beatty, PhD, UC Davis The Impact of LCN2 in the Lung Inflammatory Response to Agricultural Dust Exposure Stephanie Guardado, PhD candidate, UC Riverside Evaluating the Stability of Agricultural All-Terrain Vehicles Farzaneh Khorsandi, PhD, UC Davis Examining the Impact of Nanopesticides and Nanofertilizers on Farmworker Safety Sanjai J. Parikh, PhD, UC Davis The Effects of Air Quality on Economics of Farm Worker Productivity Daniel A. Sumner, PhD, UC Davis Funded Rapid Response Projects 2020-2021 Student Outreach Clinic - Fall Harvest Gerald Ackerman, University of Nevada, Reno School of Medicine Potential Risks to Wearers of Face Masks: Inhalable Particulates from Facial Mask Debris from New Face Masks Shiori Echizenya, student, UC Davis School of Veterinary Medicine Workplace Burden of Valley Fever Savannah Hunter, MA, PhD candidate, UC Davis Agricultural Worker Exposure to Wildfire Smoke Pollution in California During the 2020 Fire Season Miriam E. Marlier, PhD, UCLA Fielding School of Public Health Pandemic and Wildfire Smoke Safety Project (PAWSS) Agriculture and Land-based Training Association (ALBA) Promotion of Naturally Occurring Biopesticides from Date Industry By-products to Reduce Workers Exposure to Chemical Fumigants Jesus D. Fernández-Bayo, PhD, UC Davis Understanding COVID-19 Testing and Vaccine Access for Daytime Farmworkers in Imperial County Adrianne (Annie) Keeney, PhD, San Diego State University Cannabis Industry Occupational Health and Safety Stakeholder Meeting Marc Schenker, MD, MPH, UC Davis Chemico-Toxicological Assessment of Potential Impacts of Wildfire Emissions on Farmworker Health Keith J. Bein, PhD, UC Davis Agricultural Use of 1,3-Dichloropropene and Emergency Department Visits for Asthma in California from 2013 to 2017 Robert Gunier, PhD, MPH, UC Berkeley Occupational Exposure to Antibiotic Resistant Bacteria in Poultry Farming Xunde Li, PhD and Xiang (Crystal) Yang, PhD, UC Davis SECTION FOUR Training and Outreach
+Funded Small Grant Projects 2021-2022 Potential of Health Risks of Lights on Workers in Controlled Environmental Agricultural Systems Md Shamim Ahamed, PhD, UC Davis Wearable Lumbar Spine Posture-Monitoring Device for Back Pain and Injury Prevention in High-risk Agricultural Workers Britta Berg-Johansen, PhD, Cal Poly Effects of Prolonged Exposure to Agricultural Dust on Intestinal Function and Gut Microbiome Meli'sa Crawford, PhD, UC Riverside Understanding the Persistence of Poor Air Quality and Environmental Injustice inImperial Valley, California Ian Faloona, PhD, UC Davis Health Practices Among Farmworker Communities in California Rosa Manzo, PhD, UC Merced SECTION FOUR Training and Outreach